-As you replace items in your wardrobe, try to do it with items made from bamboo, organic cotton or other environmentally friendly fabrics.
+As you replace items in your wardrobe and swap for sustainable fashion items, try to do it with clothing made from bamboo, organic cotton or other environmentally friendly fabrics.

 Think especially about your essentials, the items that you will wear a lot; socks, vests and tops for layering.

 The UK spends almost £16 billion on clothes and footwear every year.
 It’s a big industry with a few large companies that pay little or no lip service to environmental concerns.
 However, there are a variety of companies and retailers that do care.
 Spread your money around.
 Do your research and buy from a responsible ethical brand.

 If you can’t find what you’re looking for on our site then try a directory like Style With a Heart or Ethical Consumer magazine for guidance.
 Alternatively, you can follow sustainability creators such as Venetia La Manna or Besma (Curiously Conscious).
 Creators such as these not only offer up educational content on these topics but they also offer ethical alternatives.

 Buying less is always going to help protect the planet.
 You can also shop second hand to make use of preloved items and clothes.
 Try looking at thrift shops, charity shops or shop via websites such as Depop or Vinted.

 Invest in a classic LBD (little black dress) or a shirt dress that will work for many occasions.
 Try buying something versatile that you can style differently by adding a belt or scarf, or some statement jewellery.

 Commit to wearing a piece at least 30 times and buying clothing that are of a quality to match.
 Avoid low quality.
 Cheap clothes are cheap for a reason and will often not wash well.